 - Authenticate the third-party application using the Client ID and Secret Key through OAuth 2.0 with Grant Type set to Client Credentials.
 For more information, see Authentication.

-- Successful authentication generates an access token which is valid for 30 minutes.
+- A successful authentication generates an access token that is valid as follows:

 - Every API call which is made to Druva APIs requires a valid access token.